1925 Wyoming Cowboys football team

 The 1925 Wyoming Cowboys football team was an American football team that represented the University of Wyoming as a member of the Rocky Mountain Conference (RMC) during the 1925 college football season.
 In their second season under head coach William Henry Dietz, the Cowboys compiled a 6–3 record (4–3 against conference opponents), finished fifth in the RMC, and outscored opponents by a total of 147 to 83.
-They won their first five games and then lost three of the last four games, including rivalry games with Utah Agricultural and Colorado Agricultural.
+They won their first five games before losing three of their last four games, including rivalry games with Utah Agricultural and Colorado Agricultural.

-The 1925 team had the only winning record in Wyoming program history between 1911 and 1931.
+The 1925 team had the only winning record for Wyoming football between 1911 and 1931.